Do you want to make cupcakes but don’t have a cupcake pan around? You might think you’ve hit an obstacle, but it’s actually not that big a deal!

 2 – Fancy Silver Liners

-Thanks to the super thick, heavy paper that these are made of, the cupcake wrappers will hold their shape and support the baking cupcake batter without collapsing.
+Thanks to the super thick, heavy paper these are made of, the cupcake wrappers will hold their shape and support the baking cupcake batter without collapsing.

 3 – Mason Jar Lids

-If you are thinking that a simple cupcake liner on a sheet tray will fall over as the batter bakes, spilling the cupcake everywhere, you are correct.
-A paper liner is not sturdy enough on its own to bake a beautiful cupcake.
-But we have a trick for you!
+If you’re thinking that a simple cupcake liner on a sheet tray will fall over as the batter bakes, spilling the cupcake everywhere, you’re correct.

-Place the rings on a flat sheet pan and you are ready to go.
+Place the rings on a flat sheet pan, and you are ready to go!
 Looks like a cupcake pan, right?!
 Put a paper liner inside each metal ring and then scoop your batter in.

-The mason jar band will help support the cupcake paper and the cupcake batter will bake straight up as if it were in a real cupcake pan.
+The mason jar band will help support the cupcake paper, and the cupcake batter will bake straight up as if it were in a real cupcake pan!
+Neat hack, ha?

 4 – Just Paper Liners

-If all you have are paper cupcake liners and no other equipment in the realm of cupcake making, there is still hope!
-Instead of using just one paper for each cupcake, you will need to double up, triple up and even quadruple up…or more.
+If all you have are paper cupcake liners and no other equipment in the realm of cupcake making, there’s still hope!

-So, place the paper cupcake liners on a sheet tray in sets of five.
-Scoop, bake and then remove the extra papers before frosting and icing.
+So, place the paper cupcake liners on a sheet tray in sets of five, scoop, bake, and then remove the extra papers before frosting and icing.

 Tada!
 You did it!